bbluechip/voltran/README.md

 👉 Git commands (push, pull, commit, add etc.)

 ## Voltran
+I made this website to improve my HTML and CSS skills.

 Voltran, is about giant war robot series that created for televisions in 1980's.